-The existing services above show that Amazon is pushing into checking, primarily through Amazon Cash.
-It has also patented methods for linking bank account information and for prepaid cards as early as 2004.
-As seen below, these offer supporting insights into what a bank account issued by Amazon could look like.
+Amazon had patented methods for linking bank account information and for prepaid cards as early as 2004.
+As seen below, these patents offer supporting insights into what a bank account issued by Amazon could look like.

-The earliest reported foray was in April 2016 with Amazon Protect, a white-label service in the UK that provides accidental and theft insurance on consumer goods ranging from headphones to kitchen appliances.
+The earliest reported foray into the space was in April 2016 with Amazon Protect, a white-label service in the UK that provides accidental and theft insurance on consumer goods ranging from headphones to kitchen appliances.
 Claims are underwritten through a partnership with The Warranty Group’s London General Insurance Company.
-The program has since expanded to other EU countries including Spain, Italy, Germany, and France.
+The program has since expanded to other European countries including Spain, Italy, Germany, and France.

-In June 2018, the Warranty Group, which underwrites Amazon Protect in the UK and abroad, was purchased by Assurant for a rumored $2.5B.
-The acquisition could make it easier to expand the service to new markets that are under Assurant’s umbrella of lifestyle protection products.
+In June 2018, The Warranty Group, which underwrites Amazon Protect in the UK and abroad, was purchased by Assurant for a rumored $2.5B.
+The acquisition could make it easier to expand Amazon Protect to new markets that are under Assurant’s umbrella of lifestyle protection products.

-Meanwhile, Amazon made an early insurance push in India by leading a $12M investment in Acko in May 2018.
-Acko offers traditional car and bike insurance policies, but is increasingly focused on “internet economy” deals, which primarily consist of e-commerce, travel, and ride hailing-focused products such as an in-trip insurance program with Ola.
-On its new investor, CEO Varun Dua says:
+In May 2018, Amazon made an early insurance push in India by leading a $12M investment in insurtech startup Acko, as well as taking part in a $60M funding round closed in 2020.
+Acko offers traditional car and bike insurance policies, but it is increasingly focused on “internet economy” deals, which primarily consist of e-commerce, travel, and ride hailing-focused products such as an in-trip insurance program with Ola.
+On its new investor, Acko CEO Varun Dua said,

 “The idea is to find some way to collaborate in the future.
 We’re a new age insurance company and [Amazon] believes it can create value.”

-According to Morgan Stanley Research, Amazon’s long-term top line is 2-3X more exposed to emerging markets than rival Alibaba’s.
+Amazon’s long-term top line is 2-3x more exposed to emerging markets than that of rival Alibaba, according to Morgan Stanley Research.
 Amazon is aggressively entering emerging markets to expand, but also to pilot and take a deeper role in developing new financial services products.

-These markets are attractive because of rapid mobile internet adoption, a lack of legacy infrastructure, and a growing number of the population entering into the middle class.
-Two of the most notable markets where this is taking place today are India and Mexico.
+These emerging markets are attractive because of rapid mobile internet adoption, a lack of legacy infrastructure, and a growing number of the population entering into the middle class.
+Three of the most notable markets where this is taking place today are India, Mexico, and South America.

-Growing India is core to Amazon’s broader market strategy and the company has verbally committed to investing $7B in the country (up from a $5B commitment it laid out in 2016).
+Growing its presence in India is core to Amazon’s broader market strategy, and the company has reportedly invested $6.5B of the $7B it verbally committed to the country (up from a $5B commitment it laid out in 2016).

 Amazon’s investments and M&A are concentrated in India